piuupadhyaypu/RMTL-RNA-seq/README.md

 Regularized multi-task learning(RMTL) based cell type detection for single cell RNA sequence.

 ## Introduction
 Proposed method is based on regularized multi-task learning(RMTL) approach which allow us to acquire the knowledge of relationship present with a particular cell type, by identifying common features.
-This determines the marker genes from each cell clusters which is a tedious task.
+This determines the marker genes from each cell clusters which is a tedious task, if we do it manually.

 ## Load require R package
 ```